makersmakingchange/LipLoft/README.md

   6. Open Arduino IDE
   7. Click on Sketch > Include Library > Add .zip Library
   8. Select “Mcp4261.zip”
- *	Upload Lipsync and Liploft interface firmware
+ *	Upload Lipsync firmware
+  1. Connect the Lipsync Wireless to the computer using the USB cable.
-  1. Verify and upload "LipSync_Liploft_Firmware.ino" to the Lipsync unit using Arduino IDE
+  2. Verify and upload "LipSync_Liploft_Firmware.ino" to the Lipsync Wireless unit using Arduino IDE
+  * Upload Liploft firmware
+  1. Connect the Liploft interface to the computer using a USB cable.
   2. Verify and upload "Liploft_Interface_Firmware.ino" to the Liploft interface unit using Arduino IDE

-  3. The red led on bluetooth modules should start blinking faster and the green led on bluetooth modules should stay on to indicate connection is established between lipsync and liploft
+## Operation

+### Pairing
+  1. Connect power to the LipSync Wireless by plugging in the USB cable to a power pack or other power source.
-  4. You need to power the LipSync (Slave bluetooth module) 5 seconds before the LipLoft unit (Master bluetooth module) if you are connecting the LipSync to LipLoft for the first time
+  2. Wait for 5 seconds.
+(You need to power the LipSync (Slave Bluetooth module) 5 seconds before the LipLoft unit (Master Bluetooth module) if you are connecting the LipSync to LipLoft for the first time.)
+  3. Connect power to the LipLoft unit.
+The red LED on Bluetooth modules should start blinking faster and the green led on both Bluetooth modules should stay on to indicate connection is established between Lipsync and Liploft.

-  5. You can use bluetooth manual configuration code if the connection is not established.
-The bluetooth module in lipsync unit can be reconfigured using "Lipsync_Bluetooth_Config.ino" code and the bluetooth module in liploft interface unit can be reconfigured using "Interface_Bluetooth_Config.ino" code.
+If the connection is not established, you can use code to manually configure the Bluetooth modules.
+The Bluetooth module in the Lipsync Wirelss can be reconfigured using "Lipsync_Bluetooth_Config.ino" code and the Bluetooth module in the Liploft interface unit can be reconfigured using "Interface_Bluetooth_Config.ino" code.
 You will need to upload both codes at the same time.
-The green led on both bluetooth modules will stay on once the connection is established.
+The green led on both Bluetooth modules will stay on once the connection is established.

-## Operation
+### Controlling the Drone with LipSync

-* Arm the drone by puffing and sipping once ( the led in Interface unit will turn on to indicate it's armed )
+* Arm the drone by puffing and sipping once (the LED on the Liploft Interface will turn on to indicate it is armed.)
 * sip/puff controls the throttle
 * LipSync joystick controls pitch and roll
-* Gryo calibration is automated
+* Gyro calibration is automated

 ## Contact Us

-For technical questions, to get involved or share your LipSync experience we encourage you to contact info@makersmakingchange.com
+For technical questions, to get involved or share your LipSync experience we encourage you to visit the [forum thread](https://forum.makersmakingchange.com/t/lipsync-drone-control/196) for this project or contact info@makersmakingchange.com